Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Drinfeld -level structures on shtukas

 It is representable by a finite scheme of finite presentation over $S$ denoted by $\Hb^\times$.
 Moreover, it is finite \'etale when $\Hb$ is \'etale (in particular, when the characteristic of $\underline{\Ec}$ is away from $0$). \end{prop}

 \begin{proof} We adapt the proof of \cite[Proposition 1.6.5]{Katz1985}.
-The functor clearly is representable by the closed subscheme of $\Hom(M, \Hb)$ over which the universal homomorphism is a $M$-structure on $\underline{\Ec}$ (which is a closed condition locally defined by finitely many equations by Proposition \ref{propIstructShtRep}) and over which the subscheme defined by the universal homomorphism is $\Hb$, which is also a closed condition given by finitely many equations by Lemma \ref{lemIstrctDefSch} and \cite[Corollary 1.3.5]{Katz1985}.
+The functor clearly is representable by the closed subscheme of $\Hom(M, \Hb)$ over which the universal homomorphism is an $M$-structure on $\underline{\Ec}$ (which is a closed condition locally defined by finitely many equations by Lemma \ref{lemIstrctDefSch}) and over which the subscheme defined by the universal homomorphism is $\Hb$, which is also a closed condition given by finitely many equations by Lemma \ref{lemIstrctDefSch} and \cite[Corollary 1.3.5]{Katz1985}.